Which Banana Varieties Are Suitable for Banana Fritters?

 To fry, slice it at an angle (similar to Pisang Tanduk) and mix it with the batter.

 Cavendish Banana is not suitable for Banana Fritters

-The Cavendish banana variety is eaten raw and not suitable for frying as banana fritters.
+The Cavendish banana variety is eaten raw and not suitable as banana fritters.
 The over-ripe or bruised Cavendish, however, can be cooked and there are several recipes that you can find online for this.

 One of this recipes is for mashed banana fritter or Pisang Cekodok.
 This recipe uses only two ingredients and is quick, easy and tasty.
 Check out the link for the recipe.

 Trivial Banana Info

 Do you know that banana plant is not a tree but is a herb?
 In fact, it is the world's largest herb.
 You would have thought that this tall plant has its 'trunk' made of wood.
 It is not.
 Instead, it is a series of leaves that are tightly overlapping each other.